FrBosquet/100-days-of-code/r1-log.md

 ### R1D24
 I added storybook to my project and worked on an animated icon which is going to work as a spinner. https://github.com/FrBosquet/franpress/commit/ebe1efe8b85f254ce5066006ad323b7bdbe00295

+### R1D25
+I improved the "spinner" icon, added an animated fade screen and pushed all of that to the main view so its show while apollo is loading